Public Service Act 2020

 You could also call this:

-"A guide to understanding the Public Service Act and how it works in New Zealand."
+"A guide to help you understand the Public Service Act and what it's about."

 This Act is mainly about the public service, which includes public service agencies and Crown agents.
-You can find out more about Crown agents in subparts 2 and 4 of Part 1.
-The Act also applies to other State services and areas of government.
+You will find that some parts of this Act also apply to other State services or agencies.
+The Act has different parts that explain what the public service is, the people who work in it, and the rules they follow.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.